-South Central Regional Center Resources
+South Central Regional News

-Restoring A Degraded Gulf of Mexico
+Restoring the Gulf of Mexico for People and Wildlife

 What would it take to truly restore the Gulf of Mexico in the wake of the oil spill?
 National Wildlife Federation released a report describing 47 restoration projects that would improve the health of the Gulf of Mexico in the wake of the 2010 oil disaster.
 The recommendations emphasize restoring the places where rivers flow into the Gulf of Mexico, such as the Mississippi River Delta, which are important nursery grounds for many species of marine life.

 Funded by the U.S. Forest Service, NWF developed design guidelines with the Natural Learning Initiative (NLI) that can be used by a wide range of institutions (parks, museums, nature centers, child care centers).
 The guidelines show managers of schools, parks, childcare centers, and public lands how to make nature a part of children's outdoor play and learning areas.
 The manual also identifies the core elements of a nature play space and demonstrate how to address management, liability and accessibility issues.